Code4PuertoRico/yatse/README.md

 # YATSE

-Yet Another Test Search Engine is a template repository to help create static sites with Lunr.js search.
+Yet Another Text Search Engine is a template repository to help create static sites with Lunr.js search.

 ## What you should know